Average Weight Loss Per Week: How To Lose Weight Safely

 Diet

 The balance of the types of nutrients you eat is equally important.
-A 2,000-calorie diet rich in fiber, protein, healthy fats, and complex carbohydrates is going to have a very different impact on your hormones, blood sugar, and metabolism than 2,000 calories from pastries, candy, pizza, and fast food.
-Quantity and quality matter when it comes to weight loss.
+A 2,000-calorie diet rich in whole grain fiber, protein, healthy fats, and complex carbohydrates will have a very different impact on your hormones, blood sugar, and metabolism than 2,000 calories from pastries, candy, pizza, and fast food.
+Quantity and quality in a healthy eating pattern matter when it comes to weight loss.

 Stress